Japan's Economy, Abenomics, Recession and Impact on U.S. Economy

 Japan's economy produced $5.4 trillion in 2017, as measured by purchasing power parity.
-That makes it the world's fifth largest economy after China, the European Union, the United States and India.
-It's not on pace catch up, because it only grew 1.5 percent.
+That makes it the world's fifth largest economy after China, the European Union, the United States, and India.
+It's not on pace to catch up, because it only grew 1.5 percent.

 Japan has a mixed economy based on capitalism, although its government works closely with industry.
 In fact, central bank spending equals 18 percent of the country's gross domestic product.
 It accounts for almost all of government borrowing.

 On December 26, 2012, Shinzo Abe became Japan's Prime Minister for the second time.
 His first term was from 2006 to 2007.
 He won in 2012 by promising economic reform to shake the country out of its 20-year slump.

 "Abenomics" has three principal components, called the "three arrows."

 First, Abe instructed the Bank of Japan to initiate expansive monetary policies through quantitative easing.
 That lowered the value of the yen from $.013 in 2012 to $.0083 by May 2013.
 That's expressed in terms of the value of the dollar, which rose from 76.88 yen to 120.18 yen.

 Making the yen cheaper should have increased exports.
 Their prices drop in dollar terms, making them more competitively priced.
 But Japanese companies didn't increase exports as expected.
 Some companies didn't lower their foreign prices.
 They pocketed the profits instead.
 Others had already outsourced factories to lower-cost areas, so the devaluation didn't help.
 Still others weren't helped because they had moved production into their markets, such as Toyota to the United States.

 The devaluation hurt Japanese businesses reliant on imports.
 Their costs rose.
 It also hurt consumers, who had to pay more for imports.